LeoBaro/DiffuseFlowBuilder/README.md

       - name: TextToImage # The name define the task
         model: StableDiffusionXL # The model to use
-        static_prompt: # prompt is splitted in different parts to allow flexibility with random prompt generation
+        prompt: # prompt is splitted in different parts to allow flexibility with random prompt generation
           prompt_prefix: "an image of a"
           prompt_subject: "city skyline"
           prompt_enanchment: "cyberpunk style, hyper realistic, 8K"
-        use_random_prompt: False # todo be implemented
         use_prompt_from_previous_step: False # the second step of the pipeline may want to use the output of the previous step
         combine_prompt_with_previous_step: False # the second step of the pipeline may want to use the output of the previous step.
 In this case, if prompt_prefix, prompt_subject or prompt_enanchment is null, it will be overridden from the corresponding prompt part of the previous step.
         apply_refinement: False # only applies to StableDiffusionXL model